Ko Olina Travel Guide 2026: Beaches, Resorts & What Locals Don’t Tell You

 Other things to do in Ko Olina

 Ko Olina Golf Club — An 18-hole championship course set against a backdrop of ocean views and the Waianae Mountains.
 One of the best-regarded golf experiences on Oahu.
+Roy’s is right next door, making it an easy stop after your round.

 Where to stay in Ko Olina

-Ko Olina has several major resort properties — Four Seasons Ko Olina, Aulani, and the Beach Villas at Ko Olina among them.
 For travelers who want the space and flexibility of a condo-style stay with full resort access, the Beach Villas are an excellent choice.

-Our 2-bedroom Beach Villas at Ko Olina unit includes a fully equipped kitchen, private lanai, in-unit washer and dryer, and direct access to Lagoon 3 and the full resort amenity complex — pools, BBQ areas, fitness center, and more.
-It’s the kind of stay that makes a week in Ko Olina feel genuinely restful rather than just another holiday.
+Our Beach Villas at Ko Olina unit is a two-bedroom condo on Lagoon 2 with a fully equipped kitchen, private lanai, in-unit washer and dryer, BBQ access, and the full resort amenity complex — pools, fitness center, and more.

 View our Beach Villas at Ko Olina listing and check availability →